 Theory, methods, and development of teaching competence for prospective teachers of physical education at all levels.
-Prerequisite: PHED2360.
+Prerequisite: PHED2360 and Prerequisites: admittance into Teacher Education, unless part of an approved Liberal Studies Program.

 A systematic study of the bones, joints, and muscles of the human body as well as internal external forces initiating and modifying movement.
 Prerequisite: BIOL2300 must show grade of "C" or higher.
 Goal 10 (Goal 10 Catalog 0809+)